Request Access to Climatiqs data tool kit.

 • The matrix ĝ contains emission factors that are multiplied to final demand, represented by matrix “Y” in order to obtain a matrix of total GHG emissions by sector which is represented by “G.”

-• Matrix ĝ is obtained by multiplying direct emissions intensities (i.e., emissions per unit of output, like Euro) to the so-called “Leontief” matrix.
+• Matrix ĝ is obtained by multiplying direct emissions intensities (i.e., emissions per unit of output, like euro) to the so-called “Leontief” matrix.

-• For other basic MRIO calculations look at PyMrio documentation.
+• For other basic MRIO calculations, look at PyMrio documentation.
 For more details, refer to Miller and Blair (2009).

 How are spend-based emission factors represented?

-IOA is useful to compare consumption and production-based emissions, for example in the work of Wood et al. (2019) who examined the structure of the carbon footprint and carbon exports of Europe.
+Input-output analysis (IOA) is useful to compare consumption and production-based emissions, for example in the work of Wood et al. (2019) who examined the structure of the carbon footprint and carbon exports of Europe.
 Peters (2008) is another great example of this scenario.

 The different types of EE MRIOTs